AdobeDocs/analytics-platform.en/help/report-builder/work-with-filters.md

 When you select a range of cells in the spreadsheet, the **Filters** link in the Quick edit panel displays a summary list of the filters used by the data blocks in that selection.

-To edit filters in the Quick edit panel
+To edit filters using the Quick edit panel

 1. Select a range of cells from one or multiple data blocks.